 The Mongolian Government is known for generally enforcing a fairly flexible investment policy, with foreign investment well received in all sectors of the economy.
 As there remains a significant shortage of skilled labour in Mongolia, foreign workers are therefore encouraged to fill these gaps.
 For companies considering sending foreign workers here is our guide to Mongolia work permits.

-It is possible for companies that have established a Rep (Representative) Office or WFOE (Wholly Foreign Owned Enterprise) in China to arrange HG Visas.
+It is possible for companies that have established a Rep (Representative) Office or Limited Liability Company (LLC) in Mongolia to arrange for HG visas.

 Foreign work permits are valid for a period of up to a year.

 The Mongolian company sponsoring a foreign worker for their work permit must first provide a visa invitation letter to the applicant.
 This is a fairly complex process and requires a request to be submitted to the Immigration Agency, which then consults with the Labour and Welfare Agency before it can be authorised by the Ministry of Foreign Affairs and Trade.
 If all government agencies are in agreement regarding the application, a visa invitation letter will then be forwarded to the embassy or consulate in the applicant’s country of residence.
 The employer must provide a signed employment contract copy, the employee’s CV and copies of any relevant education certificates.

 2. Apply for HG Work Visa

 The applicant must then apply for a 30-day visa at the embassy or a consulate abroad.
 This step can only be completed upon receipt of a visa invitation letter.

 Once an applicant has arrived in the country, they must then register with the Immigration Agency within 7 days of arrival, inclusive of non-business days.

 Work permit applications are lodged with the Labour and Welfare Agency.